Adrian Stokes (physician): World War I and infection epidemics

 On the day, 4 August 1914, Britain declared war against Germany, Stokes volunteered in the British Army.
 After a week of training and designation as Lieutenant in the Royal Army Medical Corps on 11 August 1914, he went to France "bringing along his own motorcycle—which he had had the wisdom to bring with him on proceeding to France," as Colonel Stevenson Lyle Cummins later reminisced.
 His motorcycle and later a friend's caravan were named No. 1 Mobile Bacteriological Laboratory.
 From 1 July 1915, he was stationed at the British-Canadian field hospital in Remy, northern France, but moved about in several places in Belgium during his service.

 From late 1914, there was an outbreak of a type of enteric fever among the Belgians in Flanders, where British soldiers were advancing and occupying most of the region.
 As the disease spread to Bristish soldiers, Stokes was charged with the investigation.
 He discovered that the disease could be easily curbed by hygienic habits.
 In March 1916, he reported his findings in The Lancet identifying the disease as a type of typhoid.
 His meticulous research, written in a personal letter to Cummins, was published in the British Medical Journal a year later.

 One critical medical practice was the use of gas mask for oxygen given to the terminally wounded soldiers.
 Many soldiers died of an infection called gas gangrene when they were given oxygen life support.
 In 1916, Stokes was able to identify and isolate the causative bacterium, later called Clostridium.
 He also discovered that the bacterium developed in the gas masks due to ineffective flow of air.
-Developed by John Scott Haldane, the gas mask used at the time was tighly fitted on the face, and the use after awhile promoted bacterial growth.
+Developed by John Scott Haldane, the gas mask used at the time was tighly fitted on the face, and the use after a while promoted bacterial growth.
 In August 1916, Stokes developed a simpler oxygen delivery tubes that can be loosely inserted in the nose, now called nasal cannula, which became universally used in all medical oxygen delivery.